artefactual/atom-docs/dev-manual/api/browse-io.rst

    ``/api/informationobjects/?sq0=taxes+AND+investments&sf0=scopeAndContent``

-   This is the same as manually increasing the parameter numbers and repeating the criteria indivudually, like so:
+   This is the same as manually increasing the parameter numbers and repeating the criteria individually, like so:

    ``/api/informationobjects?sq0=taxes&sfo=scopeAndContent&sq1=investments&sf1=scopeAndContent``